-Each laptop is equipped with operating software, a standard suite of Microsoft Office products and built in Wi-Fi.
+Each device is configured with a specific operating system and suite of applications.
 No additional software may be installed or downloaded.
 Use within the library does not require an access code.

 Wireless printing is available.
 Documents can be printed at any of the public print stations.

 FINES AND LIABILITY

 The Library’s Public Computer Use policy applies to laptop use.
 Users attest that they have read and will adhere to the policy.